 The Rossell Hope Robbins Library is a non-circulating medieval studies library at the University of Rochester, with significant holdings in vernacular literatures, Arthurian studies, material culture, the medieval Mediterranean, medieval history, the history of science, art and stained glass, philosophy, theology, manuscript studies, the history of the book, witchcraft, critical theory, and medievalism.
 It also has a substantial collection of medieval manuscripts, early print and other rare and unique materials, and artist books.
 The core collection was donated by noted Middle English scholar Rossell Hope Robbins and his wife, Helen Ann Mins Robbins.
 Helen Ann, Rossell, and his sister, Marjorie Hope Robbins, endowed ongoing acquisition of material.

-The Robbins Library is also home to the Koller-Collins Center for English Studies, a reference collection for literary study.
-This collection comprises major reference materials and handbooks for literary history, critical theory, the history of the book, and the digital humanities.
-Learn more about this collection
+The Robbins Library is also home to the Koller-Collins Center for English Studies, a reference collection for literary and cultural study, with major holdings in literary history, critical theory, the history of the book, and the digital humanities.

 Collections, Resources, and Information